Pub Guide (whatpub)

 Victorian pub with large L-shaped bar and pleasant atmosphere.
 Established as a regular live music venue (Fri & Sat).
 The music venue 'Level 3' is next door.

 A friendly pub on one of the main routes into the town centre, the Runner has a large main room with a tradition pub layout at the front and more restaurant style at the back.
 There is a covered terrace along side the River Ray, that runs through the premises, and a pleasant beer garden with a large play area.
 The Swindon Duck Race, held on the Bank Holiday at the the end of May every 2 years, passes down the river.

 The menu includes the tradition pub favourites and a specialist Himalayan menu.

 38-40 Regent Street

-Lively town-centre pub, converted from and ground floor of 1930s cinema and is the oldest Wetherspoon in Swindon.
+Lively town-centre pub, converted from the ground floor of 1930s cinema and is the oldest Wetherspoon in Swindon.
 Friendly atmosphere and quite spacious on many different levels and separated areas.
 1930s cinema photos and information on walls.
 Two small TV screens which are mainly silent.
 Toilet facilities on same floor.
 Handy for theatre, cinema, restaurants and shopping.
 Very large selection of well-kept beers on long bar.
-Food served 8am-11pm.